aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/01-versioning.md

 ---
-title: How to add a new version to your plugin
+title: Adding a new version of your plugin
 ---

-## How to add a new version to your plugin
+## How to add a new version of your plugin

 The Aragon OSx protocol has an on-chain versioning system built-in, which distinguishes between releases and builds.